CenturyLinkCloud/PublicKB/Cloud Application Manager/Automating Deployments/using-kubernetes.md

 apiVersion: v1
 kind: Service
 metadata:
-  name: frontend
+  name: frontend-\{{ service }}
+  namespace: \{{ namespace }}
 ...
 ```

-Kubernetes templates shall not include a *namespace* property in their metadata.
+Kubernetes templates shall not include a hard-coded *namespace* property in their metadata.
 Since the namespace is determined and forced by the Deployment Policy Box used to deploy the Instance, the deployment will fail if the template requests a namespace different from the one set with the Policy.
+The namespace set in the Deployment Policy can be referred with the `namespace` variable.

 If you want to deploy the same Template Box multiple times with the same Deployment Policy (and hence into the same namespace), in order to avoid name collisions, you need to **include the value of Cloud Application Manager Service ID** in the name of the deployed resources, and perhaps in the labels and selectors as well.
 Use YAML syntax to paste the *Service ID* into templates, as shown below: